-We adopted Accounting Standard Update ("ASU") 2016-02, Leases (Topic 842), as of September 1, 2019, using the modified retrospective basis as of the beginning of the period of adoption.
-In addition, we elected the package of practical expedients permitted under the transition guidance with the new standard, which among other things, allowed us to carry forward the historical lease classification, and we elected the hindsight practical expedient.
+The Company adopted Accounting Standard Update ("ASU") 2016-02, Leases (Topic 842), as of September 1, 2019, using the modified retrospective basis as of the beginning of the period of adoption.
+In addition, the Company elected the package of practical expedients permitted under the transition guidance with the new standard, which among other things, allowed the Company to carry forward the historical lease classification, and the Company elected the hindsight practical expedient.
 Adoption of the new standard resulted in the recording of net lease assets and lease liabilities of \$33.8 million and \$33.4 million, respectively, as of September 1, 2019.
-The standard did not materially impact our consolidated net earnings and had no impact on our cash flows.
+The adoption of the standard did not materially impact our consolidated net earnings and had no impact on the Company's cash flows.